 - Checking out by 9am at the latest on the day of departure

-We are asking that all of our guests due to stay with us in July and August to respect these time changes.
+We are asking that all of our guests due to stay with us to respect these time changes.
 They have been put in place for your own safety so you can enjoy your holiday knowing that your property has gone through the rigorous cleaning and disinfection protocols that we have put in place

 - All oils, condiments, tea and coffee, salt, pepper, etc. which are regularly available in our properties, will no longer be provided.
 Therefore, we advise that you bring these items with you, including tea, coffee, sugar, and milk.